p595285902/spring-boot-web-jsp/README.md

 # spring-boot-web-jsp
-a basic spring boot web application to troubleshoot the issue with logging into mongodb with spring.
+Copied this example from Mkyong just to start a web application to troubleshoot the issue with logging into mongodb with spring.